Using Chat GPT?

 2. Sometimes it can’t answer the question at all.

-3. Sometimes it answers your question, but the answer is wrong.
+3. Sometimes it answers the question, but the answer is wrong.

-The direction I believe AI should take for research is to become a more narrowly focussed application that is trained on a narrower range of source information (eg. reputable journal articles, monographs, and dissertations). it also needs to be specifically trained to follow some rules of academia.
+The direction I believe AI should take for research is to become a more narrowly focussed application that is trained on a narrower range of source information (eg. reputable journal articles, monographs, and dissertations).
+It also needs to be specifically trained to follow some rules of academia.
 In particular, it needs to be able to refrain from plagiarism, and to write accurate citations, references, and bibliographies.
-Consequently, AI could write annotated bibliographies, first drafts of literature reviews and, with iterations, methodology statements.
-It can probably already sort data into an intelligible outline, which is a rudimentary form of analyis.
-In any casse, you will still need to edit it.

 The irony is that every time someone points out a weakness in AI, it serves as a way for AI to overcome those weaknesses.
 Perhaps AI applications will become cleverer but more task-specific.
 This will reduce the number of mistakes and ethical-legal problems.